The Language of Approval: Identifying the Drivers of Positive Feedback Online: Related Works

 The survey by \citet{weld_making_2024} provides a comprehensive taxonomy of what Reddit users claim to value in the communities they participate in.
 Their work identifies quality content and engagement as key themes that users value.
 In parallel, the survey by \citet{lambert_positive_2024} reveals that Reddit moderators similarly value engaging, prosocial, and high quality content.

 On the other hand, many studies focus on empirical approaches to predicting content success, operationalize certain measures, or explain community dynamics.
-For example, researchers have developed models using temporal patterns~\cite{szabo2010predicting} and engagement cascades~\cite{cheng2014can}. \citet{mitra_language_2014} studied the factors which led to successfully funding a crowdfunding projects on Kickstarter, but do not offer causal claims. \citet{lambert_conversational_2022} studied what attributes in content enable conversations on Reddit to be resilient to adverse events such as content removals.
+For example, researchers have developed models using temporal and environmental patterns~\cite{szabo2010predicting,shimgekar2025detecting} and engagement cascades~\cite{cheng2014can}. \citet{mitra_language_2014} studied the factors which led to successfully funding a crowdfunding projects on Kickstarter, but do not offer causal claims. \citet{lambert_conversational_2022} studied what attributes in content enable conversations on Reddit to be resilient to adverse events such as content removals.
 Similarly, the framework and models introduced by ~\citet{bao_conversations_2021} have been used widely for measuring desirable contributions, although it captures only a subset of factors that drive positive feedback, i.e., prosociality.
 The work of \citet{10.1145/3613904.3642769} focuses on language at an averaged sentence embedding level to demonstrate that online communities face a trade-off between growth and linguistic distinctiveness.
 This further suggests that community evolution fundamentally reshapes the linguistic landscape that can determine what content receives positive reception.
 These approaches primarily focus on prediction and measuring correlation rather than understanding causal mechanisms.

 Prior research that has focused on answering causal questions have studied downstream effects of receiving positive/negative feedback~\cite{chandrasekharan_quarantined_2022,papakyriakopoulos_upvotes_2023} or high engagement~\cite{gurjar_effect_2022}, which means an in-depth understanding of what actually causes this feedback is missing.
-Similarly, research on mental health outcomes has used quasi-experimental designs to examine the effectiveness of the Papageno effect~\cite{domaradzki2021werther} for suicidal ideation on Twitter (now X)~\cite{yuan_mental_2023}.
+Similarly, research on mental health outcomes has used quasi-experimental designs to examine the effectiveness of the Papageno effect~\cite{domaradzki2021werther} for suicidal ideation on Twitter (now X)~\cite{yuan_mental_2023}, and the effect of news exposure on well-being outcomes~\cite{pal2026hidden}.
 Different from our work, these studies focus on behavioral outcomes rather than linguistic mechanisms.
 More similar to our setting, \citet{zhang_conversations_2018} applied causal inference to study conversational failure, i.e., isolate the effects of early warning signals on conversations that end in undesirable outcomes.

 \emph{While extensive research documents correlational relationships between content features and positive reception or other downstream effects, a rigorous causal analysis of drivers remains absent, representing a fundamental gap that our causal inference approach addresses.}